CodyAirey/Summary-Comparison-UO/README.md

 - scraped summaries can be found inside scripts folder.
 - original text for each book can be found inside all_chapterized_books folder.

-some select few results are missing from the original booksum due to failed links or timeouts. (insert number missing from original)
+note: some select few results are missing from the original booksum due to failed links (mostly pink monkey.) the number of missed sections is greatly outweighed by the amount of 'fixed' data that now properly corrolates to one another via ID.

-^ honestly pretty big issue.